glarizza/octopress/source/_posts/2014-10-24-puppet-workflows-4-using-hiera-in-anger.markdown

 * Decreased visibility: need to do a Hiera lookup to determine classification
 * Insecure: since facts are insecure and can be overridden, so can classification

-## Data Bindings

-In Puppet 3, we introduced the concept of 'data bindings' for parameterized classes, which meant that Puppet now had another choice for gathering parmeter values.
-Previously, the order Puppet would look to assign a value for parameters to classes was:

-1. A value passed to the class via the parameterized class syntax
-2. A default value provided by the class

-As of Puppet 3, this is the new parameter assignment order:

-1. A value passed to the class via the parameterized class syntax
-2. A Hiera lookup for *classname::parametername*
-3. A default value provided by the class

-Data bindings is meant to be pluggable to allow for ANY data backend, but, as of this writing, there's currently only one: Hiera.
-Because of this, Puppet will now automatically do a Hiera lookup for every parameter to a parameterized class that isn't explicitly passed a value via the parameterized class syntax (which means that if you just do `include classname`, Puppet will do a Hiera lookup for EVERY parameter defined to the "classname" class).

-This is really cool because it means that you can just add *classname::parametername* to your Hiera setup, and, as long as you're not EXPLICITLY passing that parameter's value to the class, Puppet will do a lookup and find the value.

-It's also completely transparent to you unless you know it's happening.

-The issue here is that this is new functionality to Puppet, and it feels like magic to me.
-You can make the argument and say "If you don't start using it, Gary, people will never take to it," however I feel like this kind of magical lookup in the background is always going to be a bad thing.

-There's also another problem.
-Consider a Hiera hierarchy that has 15 levels (they exist, TRUST ME).
-What happens if you don't define ANY parameters in Hiera in the form of *classname::parametername* and simply want to rely on the default values for every class?
-Well, it means that Hiera is STILL going to be triggered for every parameter to a class that isn't explicitly passed a value.
-That's a hell of a performance hit.
-Fortunately, there's a way to disable this lookup.
-Simply add the following to the Puppet master's `puppet.conf`
-file:

-{% codeblock %}
-data_binding_terminus = none
-{% endcodeblock _%}

-It's going to be up to how your team needs to work as to whether you use Hiera data bindings or not.
-If you have a savvy team that feels they can debug these lookups, then cool - use the hell out of it.
-I prefer to err on the side of an explicit hiera() lookup for every value I'm querying, even if it's a lot of extra lines of code.
-I prefer the visibility, especially for new members to your team.
-For those people with large hierarchies, you may want to weigh the performance hit.
-Try to disable data bindings and see if your master is more performant.
-If so, then explicit hiera() calls may actually buy you some rewards.

-**PROS:**

-* Adding parameters to Hiera in the style of *classname::parametername* will set parameterized class values automatically
-* Simplified code - simply use the include() function everywhere (which is safer than the parameterized class syntax)

-**CONS:**

-* Lookup is completely transparent unless you know what's going on
-* Debugging parameter values can be difficult (especially with typos or forgetting to set values in Hiera)
-* Performance hit for values you want to be assigned the class default value

 [workflows2]: http://bit.ly/puppetworkflows2